fbpx Skip to the content

 Tennis Court

 Montgomery Parks acquired Spencerville Local Park in three stages: two acres in 1956, then 10 acres in 1965, and finally 6.4 acres in 1968, for a total of 18.4 acres.
-The park features a playground, ball fields, tennis courts, and a picnic area.
+The park features a playground, ball fields, tennis courts.
 The park provides lights for its tennis courts and baseball field.
+This park is maintained without the use of pesticides.

 Spencerville Local Park is also home to the Spencerville-Mildred Pumphery Park Activity Building.
 This recreational facility offers over 1,500 square feet of space and features a kitchen, restrooms, and other amenities.